Eustis, Florida

 Eustis is a city in Lake County, Florida, United States.
-The population was 23,189 at the 2020 census.
-It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.
-Eustis High School is the town's local public high school.
+It lies about 35 miles northwest of Orlando, Florida and is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.
+The population in the city proper was 23,189 at the 2020 census.

+Eustis is often referred to by its motto "America's Hometown" and is known for its small-town charm.
 The City of Eustis holds a festival every year which begins on the last Friday of February and runs through Sunday and has been held since 1902.
-This festival, referred to simply as GeorgeFest, is recognized today as the longest ongoing annual event held in honor of George Washington, first President of the United States.
+This annual festival, referred to as GeorgeFest, is recognized as the longest consecutive running event held in honor of George Washington, first President of the United States.